Tinkerforge/generators/delphi/readme.txt

 FPC automatically finds the used units, therefore a compilation of the project with FPC like:

  fpc ExampleConfiguration.pas

-With Lazarus we can use our project_folder/ as follows:
+With Lazarus we can use our project_folder/ by clicking:

+* Project
-Project -> New Project from file ... ->
+* New Project from file ...
- choose project_folder/ExampleConfiguration.pas -> Open ->
- choose Console Application -> OK -> choose Application class name and Title -> OK
+* Choose ``project_folder/ExampleConfiguration.pas``
+* Click Open
+* Choose "Console Application"
+* Click OK
+* Choose "Application Class Name" and "Title"
+* Click OK

 Now we are ready to go!